alexeyza/startup-programming/final submission.md

 6. Documentation (is it useful for users/developers)

 Good luck,
-Yossi, Misha, Yaniv and Alexey
+Peggy, Cliff, Arie, Ian and Alexey